This website is the property of Wise Living Homes Ltd.

 - the data subject has given explicit consent; or

-- the processing is necessary for the purposes of exercising the employment law rights or obligations of SDL or the data subject; or
+- the processing is necessary for the purposes of exercising the employment law rights or obligations of WISE GROUP or the data subject; or

 - the processing is necessary to protect the data subject’s vital interests, and the data subject is physically incapable of giving consent; or